jmyers7/book/_sources/chapters/theory-to-practice.md

 plt.tight_layout()
 ```

+Notice that the points fall mostly along a straight line, except for a few points with log prices $\leq 2$, and a chunk of points with log prices near $6$.
+This latter discrepancy is another manifestation of the local peak in the dataset near a log price of $6$, or a price of $\$500$.

-Remember, we are looking for the data to fall along a straight line.
-In this plot, it appears that the scattered points fall along the line $y = 0.6x + 4.8$, which I estimated through visual inspection.
-This suggests that the best-fit normal model should be $\mathcal{N}(4.8, 0.6^2)$.
+By visual inspection, it appears that the scattered points fall mostly along the line $y = 0.6x + 4.8$.
+This suggests that the best-fit normal model for the log-transformed data should be $\mathcal{N}(4.8, 0.6^2)$.
 Note how closely these parameter values match the empirical statistics of the log transformed data:

 ```{code-cell} ipython3
 :tags: [hide-input]